 4. There’s a Problem with Your Backlinks

-Do you have enough links compared to your competitors?
+Do you have enough quality backlinks compared to your competitors?
 Are they from relevant sites or spammy sites?
-Is the link anchor text diversified?
+Is the backlink anchor text diversified?
+Have you engaged in Black hat SEO in the past?

-6. Your Google Business Page is Vacant and not Optimised
+6. Your Google My Business Page is Vacant and not optimised

 Google want to show search results for people in a certain location.